 Decreasing reliance on motor vehicle transportation and increasing accessibility of public transit, walking, and biking would significantly reduce the amount of greenhouse gasses released into the atmosphere as intended by the Chico 2030 General Plan.
 Complete Streets projects also reduce pollution for residents close to heavily trafficked roads, which disproportionately harms the health of residents in low socioeconomic neighborhoods and minority communities.
 With increased car traffic comes increased runoff of 6PPD-q, the chemical found in car tires that decimate local fish populations, such as the threatened Chinook Salmon.
 The Downtown Complete Streets project would be a step forward for the Butte County environment, and appear on the Chico City Council Agenda periodically until the grant is due in June of 2024.
 The more car-dependent the Downtown reconstruction becomes (by pressure of council members on the Engineering Department), the less likely the City is to receive ATP grant funds AND the less environmentally-friendly the future of Chico will be.

-BEC’s Current Advocacy Issues (listed below) are lead by the Advocacy Committee.
+BEC’s Current Advocacy Issues (listed above) are led by the Advocacy Committee.
 If you are a community member and have questions or concerns to bring to the Advocacy Committee, please submit the form below.

 Advocacy Committee Meetings may be attended by current BEC Members, Board Members and Staff.
 If you would like to participate, please email staff@becnet.org.